Trinity Church on the Green: Twenty-first-century changes

 An outwardly shining stained glass window, titled Trinity's History and Vision, designed by Val Sigstedt, a glass artist trained in the Tiffany tradition, was installed in 2002.
 It displays the then almost 300-year history and mission of the parish in nine quatrefoil medallions framed by an enveloping imagery of nature.
 "The Croswell," an elegant oak display cabinet in the vestibule, was built and installed in 2003, and a columbarium was dedicated in 2010; both were designed by M. J. (Peg) Chambers.
 Also in 2010, an accessible elevator and enclosure, designed by Robert Orr, and a side entry porch and updated undercroft, designed by Duo Dickinson, were completed.
 All these recent projects on the main floor and exterior of Trinity have been designed with sensitivity to the Gothic detailing of the entire building.

+The Trinity Church Home Board has been a parish-affiliated tax exempt organization funding local philanthropy since 1934.
+It has active status as a 501(c)(3) Public Charity.
+In 2024, it reported total revenue of $84,509 and total assets of $1,455,094.
+The Home Board's directors are listed as Richard Lamere, Robert Werner, Margaret Atherton, Allan Atherton, Luk DeVolder, Bob Dorland, George Gillin, Lisa Levy, Linda Love, Warner Marshall, Charlotte Rea, Daniel Robles, Erica Robes, Jim Rothgeb, Deb Stewart, and Robert Windom.

 Ministers

 The region that includes today's Trinity Parish in New Haven had seven Church of England missionary priests-in-charge from 1705 to 1778.
-These were funded by the Society for the Propagation of the Gospel in Foreign Parts (SPG), a missionary society that was founded in 1701 in London to spread the Church of England overseas.
+They were funded by the Society for the Propagation of the Gospel in Foreign Parts (SPG), a missionary society that was founded in 1701 in London to spread the Church of England overseas.
 The Rev. Samuel Johnson remained priest-in-charge of Trinity Parish in New Haven from the time he founded it in 1723 until late in 1753, though he was assisted by a number of missionaries operating out of nearby town, and by lay-readers, including his son, William Samuel Johnson.

 The Revolution in America not only separated Americans from the government and monarchy of Great Britain, it also severed ties with the Church of England.
 The seventh minister, the New Haven-born Ebenezer Punderson, began as a SPG missionary priest-in-charge, but on December 20, 1778 he became and independent Rector when the American Anglican churches could no longer be supported from England.
 In 1783, Dr. Hubbard became part of the Protestant Episcopal Church in the United States of America when is Connecticut colleague became its first bishop.
 From then on, Trinity would be led by members of the newly created Protestant Episcopal Church of America, and were entitled to be called Rector.
 From its founding in 1723 to 2017, there have been three missionary priests-in-charge of the New Haven parish region, eleven Rectors, and one minister (Hubbard) who was both.